Different Drum

 "Different Drum" is a song written by American singer-songwriter Michael Nesmith in 1964.
-It was first recorded by the bluegrass band The Greenbriar Boys and included on their 1966 album Better Late than Never!.
+It was first recorded by the bluegrass band The Greenbriar Boys and included on its 1966 album Better Late than Never!.
 Nesmith offered it to his group the Monkees, but the producers of the Monkees TV show turned it down, though he did perform a short comic version of the song in one episode.

 The song became popular in 1967 when it was recorded by the Stone Poneys who took it to No. 12 on the Cash Box Top 100, No. 13 on the Billboard Hot 100 chart, and No. 16 in Record World magazine.
 "Different Drum" had its strongest commercial performance in New Zealand, where it reached No. 5.
 In 1972, Nesmith recorded his own version.
 "Different Drum" has since been covered by other artists.

 The Greenbriar Boys version

 Michael Nesmith wrote the song in 1964, early in his career as a singer-songwriter.
 "Different Drum" tells of a pair of lovers, one of whom wants to settle down while the other wants to retain a sense of freedom and independence.
 Its narrator is the lover who wants to remain free, telling the other that "we'll both live a lot longer" if they part ways now.
 Nesmith said: "The lyrics ... had nothing to do with my personal life – I was newly married with a pregnant wife."

 In 1965, he shared the song with John Herald of the Greenbriar Boys.
-The following year, Herald's group recorded it on their album Better Late Than Never.
+The following year Herald's group recorded it on its album Better Late Than Never.